Top 10 List of Work Comp Audit Errors

 Special Notes: Excluded employment includes voluntary or unpaid workers for a religious, charitable, educational or nonprofit organization; student workers performing services for a school, university or college club in return for room, board or tuition; duly ordained, commissioned or licensed minister, priest or rabbi; domestic workers earning less than $225 (cash) per calendar quarter; domestic workers of public welfare recipients; certain twenty-five percent stockholders; all fifty percent stockholders; and real estate salespersons and brokers paid solely on a commission basis.
 An employer may, however, elect to cover the excluded employees.

-Regulated By:
+Regulated By: Hawaii Insurance Division

-Dept. of Commerce & community Affairs
+Department of Commerce & Community Affairs

 P.O.
 Box 3614